About Us

 Frequently Asked Questions

-When applying, make sure to describe your answers as much as possible because this will help our volunteers looking at the applications.
+When you're applying, make sure to describe your answers as much as possible because this will help our volunteers looking at the applications.

 If you are selected, one of our volunteers will inform you about this and include you into the relevant online groups that we use for communication.
 Here you will receive the latest updates and opportunities to engage in discussions.